Diabetes

 Where do GLP-1 receptor agonists fit in with insulin and non-insulin diabetes treatments?

 There are lots of different pills and injections for people with type 2 diabetes—and a GLP-1 receptor agonist (RA) is one you may not have heard of.
-But with a little background, you’ll be able to have a better talk with your doctor about what options may be right for you.
+But with a little background, you’ll be able to have a better talk with your health care professional about what options may be right for you.

 To start, there are 2 main types of diabetes medicines: non-insulin medicines and insulin.
 Some people take one, some people take the other, and some take both.
 Non-insulin medicinesNon-insulin medicinesMedication other than insulin that is taken orally or by injection to treat diabetes. can be pills that you take by mouth or injections given under the skin.
 InsulinInsulinA hormone made by the beta cells in the pancreas that helps glucose move from the blood into the cells.
 Insulin is also an injectable medicine that is used to treat diabetes by controlling the level of glucose in the blood. is usually injected.